 -

-Hawaii are finally in my satellite log.
-New State, DXCC and WAZ, all thanks to KH6WI operating from a scenic beach.
-And what a wonderful Swedish night for operating IO-117 portable - the sun doesn’t set.
+Hawaii is finally in my satellite log — a new State, DXCC, and WAZ entity, all thanks to KH6WI operating from a scenic beach.
+What a perfect Swedish summer night for portable IO-117 operation — the sun never sets!

 -